Gould’s Clothing and Retail Plaza: Tailor-Made Solar Savings

 The Gould family built the plaza in 1972 to house the family business — Gould’s Clothing, a specialty clothing shop, which opened its doors in 1934 and is now managed by brothers Lester and Marvin Gould.
 Quality custom tailoring and experienced staff are the threads that bind this exceptional family business.

-In 2011, drawn to the benefits of renewable energy, Lester talked with a few companies about using the dormant space on the plaza’s distinctive red metal roof to generate solar energy.
+In 2011, drawn to the benefits of renewable energy, Lester talked with a few companies about using the dormant space on the plaza’s distinctive red metal roof to generate solar energy in Acton.
 He liked the concept, but the investment needed to be financially viable with a reasonable payback period.
-The numbers from New England Clean Energy projected a payback period of four years, with continued savings and income generation thereafter.
+The numbers from New England Clean Energy projected their solar panel installation with a payback period of four years, with continued savings and income generation thereafter.

 Gould selected Clean Energy to custom design and install a 43-kW solar energy system on the south-facing roof of the plaza.
 “New England Clean Energy is a very professional local company that offers great support,” he explains.